CPM-Metabolomics-Lipidomics/soda-light/man/lipidclasses.md

-This page shows an overview of all the lipid classes measured.
+Below an overview of all the lipid classes available.
+Added are the [LipidMaps](https://lipidmaps.org/databases/lmsd/browse) codes.

 <style>
   tr:nth-child(even) {